lmfit/asteval/doc/motivation.rst

 without knowing the values of `x`, `y`, and `z`.
 In short, runtime cannot be determined lexically.

+Unfortunately, there is not a good way to check for a long-running calculation within a single Python process.
+For example, the double exponential example above will be stuck deep inside C-code evaluated by the Python interpreter itself, and will not return or allow other threads to run until that calculation is done.
+That is, from within a single process, there is not a foolproof way to tell `asteval` when a calculation has taken too long.
+The most reliable way to limit run time is to have a second process watching the execution time of the asteval process and interrupt or kill it.

 For a limited range of problems, you can try to avoid asteval taking too long.
 For example, you may try to limit the *recursion limit* when executing expressions, with a code like this::